-- 1. Define sustainability. - 2.
-Explain how sustainability relates to their lives and their values, and how their actions impact issues of sustainability. - 3.
+- 1. Define sustainability. - Explain how sustainability relates to their lives and their values, and how their actions impact issues of sustainability. - 3.
 Be able to utilize their knowledge of sustainability to change their daily habits and consumer mentality. - 4.
 Explain how systems are interrelated social/political/ecological/religious/environmental. - 5.
 Learn how to apply concepts of sustainability to their campus and community.

-Required Courses 3
+Required Courses .
+3

 Note: The Core should include either BIO 111/115 and BIO 112/116 and/or CHE 111, CHE 112.

-SUST 101 Introduction to Sustainability
+SUST 101 Introduction to Sustainability 3

-Upper-level Sustainability Electives .15
+Upper-level Sustainability Electives 5

 Choose from the following:

 BIO 310 Biology Seminar- Human Impacts on the Environment2

-BIO 317 Marine Biology
+BIO 317 Marine Biology 4

-BIO 318 Conservation Biology
+BIO 318 Conservation Biology3

-BIO 341 Ecology
+BIO 341 Ecology4

-CHE 322 Environmental Chemistry4
+CHE 322 Environmental Chemistry 3

 ENG 421 North American Nonfiction Nature Writing3

-HIS 430 American Environmental History3
+HIS 430 American Environmental History

-HIS 433 American Environment in Film
+HIS 433 American Environment in Film.
+3

-REL 325 Introduction to Ethics
+REL 325 Introduction to Ethics3

-REL 372 Christian Social Ethics3
+REL 372 Social Ethics 3

-REL 391 Philosophical and Religious Perspectives on Environmentalism
+REL 391 Religious and Philosophical Perspectives on the Environment3

-Total Number of Hours Required .18
+Total Number of Hours Required1 8

-Additional courses on offer will be added based on student needs and as additional programs request to offer a sustainabilitybased course.
+Additional courses on offer will be added based on student needs and as additional programs request to offer a sustainability-based course.
 Special Topics courses may be included as well.